Didier Deschamps: France

-On 8 July 2012, Deschamps was appointed as head coach of the France national football team on a two-year contract, following in the footsteps of Laurent Blanc, who resigned after the UEFA Euro 2012 tournament.
+On 8 July 2012, Deschamps was appointed as head coach of the France national football team on a two-year contract, following in the footsteps of France teammate Laurent Blanc, who resigned after the UEFA Euro 2012 tournament.

 France was placed in UEFA Group I for the qualification phase of the 2014 FIFA World Cup.
 UEFA Group I contained the defending world champions Spain, plus Belarus, Finland and Georgia.
 In that group, France earned a 1–1 draw away in the first match against Spain but lost 1–0 at home against the same opponents in the second match.
 After the 1–0 defeat by Spain, France failed to score a single goal in its next four matches – against Uruguay (friendly, 1–0), Brazil (friendly, 3–0), Belgium (friendly, 0–0) and Georgia (Group I qualifying match, 0–0).
 France finished second in the group, three points behind Spain, and thus had to win the two-legged play-off tie against Ukraine to advance to the final phase of the tournament.
 In the first leg held in Kyiv, France was beaten 2–0 by Ukraine.
 Coming into the second leg, Ukraine had kept eight consecutive clean sheets and had not lost their last 12 matches.
-In the second leg held at the Stade de France, France beat Ukraine 3–0 to win the tie 3–2 on aggregate and became the first team to overturn a two-goal, first-leg deficit in a FIFA World Cup or UEFA European Championship qualification play-off.
+In the second leg held at the Stade de France, France beat Ukraine 3–0 to win the tie 3–2 on aggregate.
 France thus qualified for the final phase of the FIFA World Cup for the fifth consecutive time.
 At the 2014 FIFA World Cup in Brazil, Deschamps's team advanced to the quarter-finals where they lost 1–0 to eventual champions Germany, and Paul Pogba was named Best Young Player of the tournament.

-On 20 November 2013, Deschamps extended his contract to coach the France national football team until the UEFA Euro 2016.
+On 20 November 2013, Deschamps extended his contract to coach the France national team until the UEFA Euro 2016.
 The extension was triggered under the terms of an agreement reached with the French Football Federation (FFF) when Deschamps replaced Laurent Blanc after the UEFA Euro 2012, whereby qualification for the 2014 FIFA World Cup would earn Deschamps the right to lead France until the Euro 2016 to be held in France.

 At Euro 2016, Deschamps led France to the final on 7 July after a brace from Antoine Griezmann helped defeat Germany 2–0.
 In the final, France were defeated 1–0 after extra time by Portugal.
 On 31 October 2017, Deschamps signed a new contract until 2020.